gpoesia/minimo/README.md

-# Learning Formal Mathematics From Intrinsic Motivation
+# Goal-Conditionally Learning Formal Mathematics From Intrinsic Motivation

+This repository implements a first approach to goal-conditioned self-improvement.
+We extend the [minimo repository](https://github.com/gpoesia/minimo) with goal-conditioning and show that our approach to goal-conditioning leads to meaningfully faster convergence to solutions to human-input problems.
+We will soon publish an accompanying blog post on [our blog](https://pdoom.org/blog.html).

-This is the implementation of the following paper:
+The upstream `minimo` repository is based on the following paper:
 ```bibtex
 @article{poesia2024learning,
   title={Learning Formal Mathematics From Intrinsic Motivation},